luontola/territory-bro/docs/guide.md

 > Only the **congregation_boundary** and **territory** layers are mandatory.
 The other layers can be left empty.

-In the layers panel there are also various map rasters.
+In the layers panel there are also various background maps.
 The default is **OpenStreetMap**, which has street maps for the whole world, but for some countries there are also additional maps.
 These same maps can be used for printing the territory cards inside Territory Bro.

 ## Editing the Maps